wttech/gradle-aem-plugin/README.md

 #### Task `aemTail`

-Constantly downloads logs from any local or remote AEM instances.
+Continuosly downloads logs from any local or remote AEM instances.
 Detects and interactively notifies about unknown errors as incident reports.

 Tailer eliminates a need for connecting to remote environments using SSH protocol to be able to run `tail` command on that servers.